Sports Betting

 Flat betting involves wagering the same amount on every bet, regardless of your confidence level or the odds.
 This method is straightforward and easy to implement.

-Pros of flat betting
+Pros and Cons of flat betting

 ● Simplicity: Flat betting is easy to understand and execute, making it ideal for beginners